1

 Small changes make a big difference.
 You may not (in fact almost definitely won’t) find a raw food company, with recyclable packaging, that’s also local, but you can avoid big brands, which usually get imported from other continents.
 Avoiding tinned food is another easy and cost-friendly way to minimise your pup’s carbon paw print, whether you opt for dry, raw or fresh.
 You can also help minimise the damage by avoiding ingredients that can be milked (such as cows, sheep, goats, etc.), unless they are offcuts or offal, and by purchasing dog food with minimal packaging or choosing packaging that is recyclable – and actually recycling it!

-Shopping Cart
+Shopping Basket

 Scroll to Top